pandaac/pandaac/README.md

-# Please Note!
-##### (updated 29th of March, 2015)
-As of the 11th of January, 2015, [Cornex](https://github.com/cornex) was appointed lead developer for the Laravel 4 version of pandaac (master branch in this repository).
-I have recently made a few changes to prepare for the new Laravel 5 version of pandaac.
-If you're interested in following along with the development of this new version, please check out the [Apolune](https://github.com/pandaac/apolune) & [Apolune components](https://github.com/apolune) repositories.
-If you're wondering where the Laravel 4 packages went, they have all been moved over to [this repository](https://github.com/pandaac-laravel4).

 # pandaac
-pandaac is currently in active development.
-Bugs, missing and/or in-progress features are to be expected.
-It has yet to reach a stable version.
-Use cautiously.

----

 ### Requirements
 The following items are required to install & maintain a working copy of pandaac.
 It may be subject to change.